National Weather Service Omaha/Valley,NE

 Current location

-The Omaha/Valley, NE Weather Forecast Office (WFO) is located about 1 mile northwest of Valley, Nebraska.
-This is approximately 23 miles west northwest of downtown Omaha or about 32 miles northwest of Offutt Air Force Base.
-The office is located on a 10 acre parcel of land, at the southeast corner of the intersection of North 288th Street and Ida Street (Nebraska Highway 64).
+The Omaha/Valley, NE Weather Forecast Office (WFO) is situated roughly one mile northwest of Valley, Nebraska—about 23 miles west-northwest of downtown Omaha and approximately 32 miles northwest of Offutt Air Force Base.
+The office occupies a 10-acre site at the southeast corner of North 288th Street and Ida Street (Nebraska Highway 64).

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++